ecmwf/ecflow-light/README.md

 # ecflow-light

+> [!IMPORTANT]
+> This software is **Graduated** and subject to ECMWF's guidelines on [Software Maturity](https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity).

-ecFlow-light library enables a workflow task with a lightweight mechanism to send telemetry over UDP to the ecFlow server.
+*ecFlow-light* library enables a workflow task with a lightweight mechanism to send telemetry over UDP to the ecFlow server.
 The currently supported requests are:

  - update task meter